 - Telecommunication: Vodafon

 Cuba is about blending.
 Cuba is not one identity; it is a mixture of eras coming together.
 It is the past still hanging on with old building, old cars, and old ways of thinking while the future is knocking on the door.
 It is the colonial times of clearly Spanish influences together with the economic boom right after the turn of the century under strong US presence, and then a 180 degrees turn with the communist organization and a Soviet stamp.
 Even after the collapse of the Eastern Block Cuba is still hanging on and the future is looking good.
-Since the US is opening up to Cuba after 55 years of embargo tourism is growing at unprecedented speed.
+Despite the US embargo against Cuba since 55 years tourism is growing.
 “Come now before it all changes!” is the message you hear everywhere and the only problem is: they are right.

 Cuba is about enjoyment.
 You come here to drink the original mojitos, to listen to the real Cuban music, to dance the true salsa.
 You come here to savor a kitchen prepared from natural products.
 You come here to converse in a direct and friendly way with the locals.